-- 1. For purposes of this Policy, the below terms shall have the following meanings associated with them: - 1.
-"Board" means the Board of Commissioners of the North Broward Hospital District. - 2.
+- 1. "Board" means the Board of Commissioners of the North Broward Hospital District. - 2.
 "Broward Health" means the fictitious name of the North Broward Hospital District, a special tax district established by the Florida legislature, and all of its departments, divisions, units, wholly-owned entities, and other fictitious names now established and as further established from time to time by the Board.
-The term "Broward Health" shall expressly exclude all joint ventures, cooperatives, or interlocal arrangements of the North Broward Hospital District unless the governing documents or articles of such ventures, cooperatives, or interlocal arrangements indicate otherwise or unless the Board of Commissioners establishes a policy to subject such joint venture, cooperative, or interlocal arrangement to the provisions of this Policy.

-- 2-3.
-"Broward Health Certification Partner" means governmental agencies and non-governmental national and local organizations approved and recognized by the OESBD for certifying vendors meeting the criteria of one (1) or more categories of certification under Broward Health's Economic and Small Business Development Initiative. - 4.
+The term "Broward Health" shall expressly exclude all joint ventures, cooperatives, or interlocal arrangements of the North Broward Hospital District unless the governing documents or articles of such ventures, cooperatives, or interlocal arrangements indicate otherwise or unless the Board of Commissioners establishes a policy to subject such joint venture, cooperative, or interlocal arrangement to the provisions of this Policy. - "Broward Health Certification Partner" means governmental agencies and non-governmental national and local organizations approved and recognized by the OESBD for certifying vendors meeting the criteria of one or more categories of certification under Broward Health's Economic and Small Business Development Initiative. - 4.
 "Broward Health's Economic and Small Business Development Initiative" means the program established by the Board of Commissioners of North Broward Hospital District to encourage economic growth and foster Small Business Vendor participation in Broward Health's Procurements. - 5.
-"Business and Procurement Code" means Broward Health's Business and Procurement Code. - 3.6.
+"Business and Procurement Code" means Broward Health's Business and Procurement Code. - 6.
 "CPO" shall have the meaning ascribed to such term in Article II (Definitions) of the Business and Procurement Code.